 In order to wipe out browser caches, you can choose Privacy to search for all your browser cache and privacy tracks on your Mac.
 And then click Clean.

-The second way to clear user cache is that you can clean up the user cache manually.
+The second way to clear the user cache is that you can clean up the user cache manually.
 Follow the following steps and clear your cached data by yourself.

 Step 1.
 Open Finder and select the “Go to Folder“.